maniospas/Blombly/docs/advanced/try.md

 </pre>

-The `assert @condition;` statement is a macro shipped with the language that translates to failing upon a condition being encountered without any error message.
-The macro's implementation is `if(@condition) fail(!stringify(@condition));` and you can use it for quick checks that.
+The `assert @condition;` statement is a macro shipped with the language that fails when a condition is not met without any error message.
+The macro's implementation is `if(@condition) fail(!stringify(@condition));` and you can use it for quick checks.
 In practice, create assertions whenever you are trying to prevent operations that would affect hidden state from taking place if computations that folllow them would fail.